Growing up, I was convinced life was more or less what was portrayed in the media.

-I am who I surround myself with, I am a byproduct of my environment.
+I am who I surround myself with; I am a byproduct of my environment.
 I need to surround myself with individuals with strong recovery principles who walk with integrity.

 Priorities are personal, variable, and a daily requirement.
-I need to be doing what’s right for me, for my parents, for my friends, and other priorities.
+I need to be doing what’s right for me, for my parents, for my friends, and for my other priorities.
 Selfless service does not mean I can’t take care of myself.

-Everyone has a different path to and path of recovery.
+Everyone has a different path to and in recovery.
 I am eternally grateful to have found a path that works for me.
 I cannot recall how many times in high school and in college I dreaded going to bed because I could not sleep.
 The agony of life took a significant toll on my mental health and it seemed like there was no end in sight.
-After I was able to prioritize my own wellbeing and progress to a point of serenity and balance- I knew that being of service was my calling.
+After I was able to prioritize my own wellbeing and progress to a point of serenity and balance, I knew that being of service was my calling.

-“Being of service” has so many meanings but for me it comes down to helping others in a way that is decided by a power greater than yourself.
+“Being of service” has so many meanings, but for me it comes down to helping others in a way that is decided by a power greater than myself.
 For me, this higher power concept is simply collegiate recovery.
-For me, being of service is growing, scaling, and expanding collegiate recovery to as far as I can grow it in my lifetime.
+For me, being of service is growing, scaling, and expanding collegiate recovery as far as I can grow it in my lifetime.
 I believe the best way to do that is through our national association.
 Collegiate athletics would not have grown to the point it’s currently at without the NCAA.
 Medicine would not be where it is today without the American Medical Association.
 I believe our path forward is through mobilizing collegiate recovery staff, students, and stakeholders around a common cause and goal.

 When I think back on my recovery journey, I am most grateful for the people who got me to the point I am at today: my parents, my sponsor, my partner, my mentors, my friends, my bosses, and my obstacles.

-Recovery is not easy- but it should be an opportunity and right available to all who seek it.
+Recovery is not easy, but it should be an opportunity and right available to all who seek it.